How can I make a roof that has different overhangs on different sides?

 Click on the General panel and change the Room Type to Open Below.

-Next click on the Structure panel and remove the check mark in the Ceiling Over This Room check box.
+Next click on the Structure panel and remove the checkmark in the Flat Ceiling Over This Room check box.

-Use temporary dimensions to precisely place the lines.
+Use CAD> Dimensions> End to End Dimension to precisely place the walls.

 The default overhang was set to 9" and this is measured from the roof baseline, which is the outside edge of the framing layer.